Line intensities of CO near 1560 nm measured with absorption and dispersion spectroscopy: Uncertainty budget

 \subsection{Pressure Measurement}

 A capacitance manometer (Leybold CTR101N) with a stated uncertainty of 1.2\textperthousand\, was used in the experiment.
-The accuracy of the manometer was verified by comparisons to an optical pressure gauge several times.
+The accuracy of the manometer was verified by comparing it to an optical pressure gauge several times.
 The optical pressure gauge was based on a Fabry-P\'{e}rot interferometer made of ultra-low-expansion (ULE) glass, and it was calibrated by a piston gauge from the National Institute of Metrology (Beijing) using the working gas of pure argon (AirLiquid Co., purity $>99.999\%$).~\cite{Nie2024} After calibration, the optical pressure gauge has an accuracy of 0.012~\textperthousand~($k=1$) when measuring pure argon.
 Fig.~\ref{fig:Leybold} shows the differences between the Leybold manometer and the optical pressure gauge when measuring pure argon gases.
 The pressure range is similar to the CO sample gas pressures used in this work.
 We can see that the manometer readings agree excellently with the optical gauge.
 As shown in the figure, the $1\sigma$ deviation of the pressure readings is 0.5\textperthousand, and we use this value as the uncertainty of the pressure measurement in this work.
+Before each measurement, the sample cell was pumped by a turbo pump to below 1~mPa before refilling the gas sample.
+The pressure drift in the cell was measured to be below the uncertainty of the pressure gauge.